moj-analytical-services/rpackage_training/README.md

 **Exercise**
 * Run `devtools::check()` - there should be no errors, warnings or notes.
 * If all the checks pass, commit (to the git version history) and push (to GitHub.com) the DESCRIPTION file.
 * If all the checks pass, commit and push both licence files.
+* If all the checks pass, commit and push any changes to the .Rbuildignore, .gitignore and .Rproj files.

 ## Adding functions